everchathq/everchathq/README.md

 ### Mission

-> "Our mission is to protect and empower Internet users worldwide by giving them a place to realize themselves."
+> "Our mission is to empower Internet users worldwide by giving them a place to realize themselves."

 <br/>